Today is one of those rare days where I get to post something positive about an online scam that has been ripping people off for a number of years.

 Learn more about the individuals and their roles in the FTC report here.

-The above individuals agreed to a $7 million judgement, with $644,000 being refunded to customers who purchased Mobile Money Code or any of the associated programs.
+The above individuals agreed to a $7 million judgment, with $644,000 being refunded to customers who purchased Mobile Money Code or any of the associated programs.

 The FTC announced in March 2019 that refunds were now being sent out to Mobile Money Code customers.